brianadams2337/containerstore-demo/docs/migration/migration-storefront-core.md

 ### withParameters

-Storefront config now supports `withParams` option so that we can pass the `with` parameters through the shop and set them as default parameters within the certain composables (e.g `useWishlist`).
-Furthermore, as a third default, the `min with` parameters constant is set where it's needed.
+Storefront config now supports `withParams` option so that we can pass the `with` parameters through the shop and set them as default parameters within certain composables (e.g `useWishlist`).
+Furthermore, as a third default, the `min with` parameters constant is set for the composables where it's needed.

 ```ts
 const defaultWithParams = useNuxtApp().$runtimeConfig.public.withParams.wishlist